- User acquisition on mobile: factors that influence it

 - Feedback and testimonials

-- Localization Weblinks, etc.
+- Weblinks, etc.

 If you prepare a user acquisition strategy for mobile apps, just focus on the most important steps: